-- Be aware that children may not feel ready or know how to tell someone they are being abused, exploited, or neglected, and/or they may does not recognise these experiences as harmful.
+Be aware that children may not feel ready or know how to tell someone they are being abused, exploited, or neglected, and/or they may not recognise these experiences as harmful.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
-These barriers are mitigated by the school's yearly NSPCC 'Speak Out, Stay Safe' assembly focus, as well as regular reminders in PSHE and assemblies about who they can speak to. - Treat information with confidentiality but never promise to "keep a secret". - Assist the Governing Body and Headteacher in fulfilling their safeguarding responsibilities set out in legislation and statutory guidance. - Be mindful that the Teacher Standards states that teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
+These barriers are mitigated by the school's yearly NSPCC 'Speak Out, Stay Safe' assembly focus, as well as regular reminders in PSHE and assemblies about who they can speak to.

+Treat information with confidentiality but never promise to "keep a secret".

+Be mindful that the Teacher Standards states that teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.